lutece-platform/lutece-wf-module-workflow-formstopdf/README.md

 **# module-workflow-formspdf
 # module-workflow-formspdf
 EN | [FR](README.fr.md)

+This module provides a task to create a PDF from a template and the data of a form Response.

+Prerequisite : the libawt_xawt.so library should be provided by the JDK.

 ## Customizing the display of question types (entrytype)

 The Form plugin offers different types of questions: date, text, image, file etc. To adapt the display of answers according to their type (Entrytype), the module-workflow-formstopdf uses Freemarker macros (wiki macro links).